Roman–Iranian relations: Relations in later antiquity

+Relations between the Roman Empire/Byzantine Empire and Sassanian Empire

 The replacement of the Parthian Empire by that of the Sassanids in 226 CE, which was more stable and effectively organised, shifted the balance of power against the Romans.
 The neighboring rivaling Sasanian Empire and the Roman-Byzantine Empire were recognized as the two leading world powers, for a period of more than 400 years.